Los Carneros AVA: History

+The Carneros wine industry continued to thrive in the mid-1800s, but came to a grinding halt by the turn of the century due to phylloxera epidemics and the increasing popularity in prohibition of alcoholic beverages.
+Prohibition was formally enacted nationwide under the Eighteenth Amendment to the United States Constitution, ratified on January 16, 1919, virtually destroying the industry shutting down most wineries and uprooting vineyards.
+Only a few local establishments survived producing sacramental wines or giving away product for home consumption.

+Following the Repeal of Prohibition in 1933, John Garetto established the first post-Prohibition winery in Carneros at the present site of Bouchaine Vineyards.
+Shortly thereafter, Andre Tchelistcheff and Louis M. Martini pioneered the rebirth of Carneros by establishing it as a cool climate viticultural region.
+Martini purchased the old Stanly Ranch and began a replanting effort in 1942.

+Tchelistcheff, as Beaulieu Vineyards' winemaker, provided significant contributions to the techniques of cold fermentation, vineyard frost protection, malolactic fermentation, and the development of winemaking regions in Carneros, California, Oregon and Washington.

-In the year 1942, wine producer Louis M. Martini purchased the old Stanly Ranch and began a replanting effort.
-By the 1970s, the Carneros region had more than 1300 acre of vineyards.
-By this time the Carneros region was starting to develop a reputation for the quality of the Chardonnays and Pinot noirs that came from this cool-climate region.
-This reputation caught the eyes of sparkling wine producers from Champagne and elsewhere.
+The 1960s heralded a new wave of vineyard development begun by Beaulieu Vineyards and local growers Rene di Rosa of Winery Lake Vineyard, Ira Lee, and the Sangiacomo family.
+By the 1970s, the Carneros region had more than 1300 acre of vineyards and started to gain a reputation for the quality of the Chardonnays and Pinot noirs produced in its cool-climate terroir.
+This caught the attention of sparkling wine producers from Champagne and elsewhere.
 In the 1970s and continuing to this day, Francis Mahoney of Mahoney Vineyards and Fleur de California in conjunction with UC-Davis have conducted an ongoing series of clonal trials to determine the best Pinot noir grapes for the Carneros region.
 The 1980s saw a wave of investment and development in Los Carneros by producers such as Domaine Chandon, Domaine Carneros, Gloria Ferrer, Mumm Napa and Codorníu Napa that made Carneros one of the centers of California sparkling wine production.
 In the late 1980s, phylloxera returned to the Carneros region prompting extensive replanting efforts.
 In addition to taking advantage of better phylloxera-resistant rootstock, many Carneros producers also took the opportunity to plant some of the new French clones of Pinot noir and Chardonnay.
 The surging popularity of Chardonnay in the 1980s further stimulated plantings in the Carneros region.
 By the early 1990s, the region had over 6000 acre planted.